The State of Florida Condo Insurance in 2026: What Board Members and Owners Need to Know

 | Buildings needing structural repairs | Difficult to place; significant increases possible |

 The catch: Even if your rate stays flat, your premium may still increase.
-Florida Statute §718.111(11)(j) requires every condo association to obtain an independent property insurance appraisal at least once every three years.
-When that appraisal comes in higher — and in today's construction cost environment, it almost always does — your insured value goes up, and so does your total premium.
+Florida Statute 718.111(11)(j) requires every condo association to obtain an independent property insurance appraisal at least once every three years.
+When that appraisal comes in higher, and in today's construction cost environment it almost always does, your insured value goes up and so does your total premium.

 The formula: Premium = Rate x Insured Value.
 A 0% rate change on a 10% higher building value still means a 10% premium increase.

-Flood Insurance: The Elephant in the Budget
+Flood Insurance: The Biggest Budget Challenge

-For many Florida condo buildings, especially those in coastal areas, flood insurance has become the single largest line item in the insurance budget — sometimes exceeding the property insurance premium.
+For many Florida condo buildings, especially those in coastal areas, flood insurance has become the single largest line item in the insurance budget, sometimes exceeding the property insurance premium.

-What boards can do:
+What boards can do to manage flood costs:

 The SB 4-D Effect: How New Laws Are Reshaping Condo Insurance

 The post-Surfside legislative reforms have fundamentally changed the insurance landscape for Florida condo associations.
-Here's what boards need to understand:

 Milestone Inspections

-Insurance impact: Carriers are now asking about milestone inspection status on applications.
-Buildings that haven't completed required inspections may face coverage restrictions or non-renewal.
+Buildings three stories or taller must complete a milestone structural inspection when they reach 30 years of age (or 25 years if within three miles of the coast).
+Phase 1 is a visual inspection; if issues are found, Phase 2 involves more detailed testing.
+Carriers are now asking about milestone inspection status on applications.
+Buildings that have not completed required inspections may face coverage restrictions or non-renewal.
 Buildings where inspections reveal structural concerns face even more challenging renewals.

 Structural Integrity Reserve Studies (SIRS)

-Insurance impact: Carriers view funded reserves as a sign of responsible governance.
+Carriers view funded reserves as a sign of responsible governance.
 Associations with fully funded reserves are more attractive risks and may receive better pricing.
 Conversely, associations with significant reserve deficits may face higher premiums or coverage restrictions.

 2026 Insurance Budget Planning Guide